Review: Erica Eso – 192

 Eso guides you into each listening experience with surprising deftness as you listen.
 “Opening Tumble” is the perfect example of this and quite possibly my favorite song off the album.
 The bassline, while subtle, provides a solid background as the synths keep things interesting; everything meshes perfectly with the floaty vocals.
 “Opening Tumble” made me check the tracklist to see if I was still listening to the same song, and it was a pleasant surprise when I found I was.

 192 is a dynamic, cohesive and refreshing album.
 It’s exploratory without losing its central message and sound, and it’s great for background music or as the focal point.
 I recommend listening while lounging in a place with a lot of natural light, watching as the rainstorm outside becomes a snowstorm, just as the sounds of 192 shift and change.
-The cat I had on my lap is optional but definitely added to the listening experience. –Alexis Perno
+The cat I had on my lap is optional but definitely added to the listening experience. –Jude Perno

 Check out more albums reviews here:

 Review: Halsey – If I Can’t Have Love I Want Power

 Review: Anika – Change